 The Runner Up Prize goes to the team with the second highest score with regard to the judging criteria and a vote among the judges.

-BEST FIELD RESEARCH:
+outstanding FIELD RESEARCH:

-The Best Field Research Prize goes to the team that takes the initiative to go out into the field and interview experts as well as potentially affected communities in order to find and understand the real social impacts of their project.
+The Outstanding Field Research Prize goes to the team that takes the initiative to go out into the field and interview experts as well as potentially affected communities in order to find and understand the real social impacts of their project.

-The Best Science Prize is awarded to the team that designs and executes outstanding scientific experiments, exhibits mastery of traditional lab techniques, as well as analyzes, interprets, and best communicates scientific data.
+The Outstanding Science Prize is awarded to the team that designs and executes outstanding scientific experiments, exhibits mastery of traditional lab techniques, as well as analyzes, interprets, and best communicates scientific data.
 These students not only obtain an adept understanding of systems and structures in a scientific framework, but also consider the ethics and reproducibility of their work.

-The Best Presentation Prize is awarded to the team that puts the most thought and effort into the design of their project, creates the best visual rendering, designs the best posters and models, and delivers an outstanding presentation at the 2018 Biodesign Challenge Summit.
+The Outstanding Presentation Prize is awarded to the team that puts the most thought and effort into the design of their project, creates the best visual rendering, designs the best posters and models, and delivers an outstanding presentation at the 2018 Biodesign Challenge Summit.

-PETA PRIZE FOR ANIMAL FREE WOOL:
+PETA PRIZE FOR ANIMAL-FREE WOOL:

 About The Glass Microbe